 - ES1.
-Standards include policy for admission, diversion, referral, and discharge by emergency shelters assisted under ESG, including standards regarding length of stay limits, if any, and safeguards to meet the safety and shelter needs of victims of domestic violence, sexual assault, etc. - ES2.
-Standards include policy for admission, diversion, referral, and discharge by emergency shelters, including standards regarding length of stay limits, if any, and safeguards to meet the safety and shelter needs of individuals and families who have the highest barriers to housing and are likely to be homeless the longest. - ES3.
+Standards include policy for admission, diversion, referral, and discharge by emergency shelters assisted under ESG, including standards regarding length of stay limits, if any, and safeguards to meet the safety and shelter needs of victims of domestic violence, sexual assault; and individuals and families who have the highest barriers to housing and are likely to be homeless the longest. - ES2.
 Standards include procedure for assessing, prioritizing, and reassessing individuals' and families' needs for essential services related to emergency shelter.